 for each step $n$ along our MCMC chains, where $i$ denotes each image.
 Let $\mu^\text{H0pe}_{ni}$ denote the posterior sample of the photometric distance modulus of the $i$th image of SN H0pe at step $n$ of the chain, and $N_n(45.51,0.12^2)$ denotes a Gaussian random variate with mean $45.51$ mag and standard deviation $0.12$ mag, with an independent random sample drawn for every $n$th step along the chain.
 The resulting samples $\beta_{ni}$ enable us to estimate the posterior distribution of the absolute magnification of each image which incorporates the uncertainty in $\mu_i^\text{H0pe}$ as well as the uncertainty in the estimated expected distance modulus at the redshift of SN H0pe, $\mu_{z=1.783}$, whilst marginalising over the intrinsic scatter of SN H0pe as well as in the sample of unlensed SNe Ia in this redshift range.

-Note that as all of the photometric distance moduli in Eq. \ref{mag_eqn} were inferred using the same model, the reference $H_0$ value used within BayeSN cancels out, hence our magnification values are independent of $H_0$.
+Note that as all of the photometric distance moduli in Eq. \ref{mag_eqn} were inferred using the same model, the reference value used within BayeSN cancels out, hence our magnification values are independent of $H_0$.

 As discussed in Section \ref{h0pe_sims}, there are a few additional sources of systematic uncertainty impacting our estimates of magnification.
 We modify these posteriors to incorporate this additional uncertainty in our results.
 Our final marginal posteriors on the magnification of each image are $\beta_A = 2.38^{+0.72}_{-0.54}$, $\beta_B=5.27^{+1.25}_{-1.02}$ and $\beta_C=3.93^{+1.00}_{-0.75}$, also reported in Table \ref{h0pe_fit_params}; these values represent posterior medians and 68 per cent credible intervals.
-Please note that the joint posterior distribution of all magnification and time delays was used for inference of $H_0$.
+Please note that the joint posterior distribution of all magnifications and time delays was used to inference $H_0$.